Get your free photography lesson plan

 See-through/Translucent Reflectors

-This is more of a diffuser than a reflector, but it’s common in the 5-in-1 reflector.
+This is more diffuser than a reflector, but it’s common in the 5-in-1 reflector.
 This type produces a soft light effect, perfect for flattering portraits.
 Use this to convert the direct harsh light into the softer version.

-As you can see, there are various colors and not all of them are always used.
-The 5-in-1 reflector is like a Swiss knife of sorts, you’ll frequently use two parts but rarely use the others.
+As you can see, there are various colors, and not all of them are always used.
+The 5-in-1 reflector is like a Swiss knife of sorts.
+You’ll frequently use two parts but rarely use the others.
 The other parts will come in handy for those specific situations.

-Most of the time, reflectors are not expensive and come in a 4-in-1, 5-in-1, or 8-in-1 format.
+Reflectors are usually inexpensive and come in a 4-in-1, 5-in-1, or 8-in-1 format.

 The various options give you more access to interesting themes and adjustments.
-There are expensive options that are also available, that are more convenient but not always better.
+There are expensive options that are also available that are more convenient but not always better.

 To further explore the subject of choosing a reflector for your photography needs, check out this in-depth video by Westcott Lighting: